-the indicated program is run with its first argument being the path to the compiled Futhark program.
+--runner=program If set to a non-empty string, compiled programs are not run directly, but instead the indicated program is run with its first argument being the path to the compiled Futhark program.
 This is useful for compilation targets that cannot be executed directly (as with futhark-pyopencl on some platforms), or when you wish to run the program on a remote machine.

 --tuning=EXTENSION For each program being run, look for a tuning file with this extension, which is suffixed to the name of the program.
-For example, given --tuning-tuning (the suffixed to the name of the program.
-For example, given --tuning=tuning (the default), the program foo.fut will be passed the tuning file foo.fut.tuning if it exists.
+For example, given --tuning=tuning (the default), the program foo. fut will be passed the tuning file foo. fut.tuning if it exists.